AntenorZapata/JsChallenges/README.md

-## Collection of JavaScript Challenges - Data Structure and Algorithms studies.
+## Collection of JavaScript Challenges and Data Structure and Algorithms studies.